frouo/lembot-public-website/blog/[22-02-21] how-to-lemlist-to-google-sheets.md

 ![example of a scheduled automation](https://user-images.githubusercontent.com/2499356/160924795-b1514837-7d27-431a-b2b4-360806853a18.jpg)

-## The hard way
+## Without lembot

-Do it all by hand.
+Choose the only way, the hard way: do it all by hand.

 Without lembot things get harder.
 Here are the steps you need to follow to achieve the same result, all by hand, again, again and all over again every time you want fresh data or change campaigns: